Santo en el tesoro de Drácula

-Santo en el tesoro de Drácula (English: Santo in Dracula's Treasure) (aka El vampiro y el sexo, in a separate uncensored version) is a 1968 Mexican film starring El Santo and directed by Rene Cardona.
+Santo en el tesoro de Drácula (English: Santo in Dracula's Treasure) (aka El vampiro y el sexo, in a separate uncensored version) is a 1968 Mexican film directed by Rene Cardona and starring Santo y Noelia Noel.

 Vampire and Sex was shot as a separate adult version for European distribution.
 A less explicit, kid-friendly version was distributed in 1968.
 The uncensored version was not shown publicly until 2011 after its discovery.

 Plot

 El Santo travels to the past with the use of a time machine of his own design in search of the treasure of Count Dracula.
 In both versions, El Santo and Luisa (Noelia Noel) face Dracula (Aldo Monti) and his entourage of vampires.

 Production

 At the time of production, it was a common practice to shoot two versions, one family-friendly, the other adult-oriented for primarily European distribution.
 In fact, it is possible that there are about six such films starring El Santo.

 Although then considered an adult film, Vampire and Sex is far from being a pornographic film because it only includes some scenes with integral, partial and transparent nudes of female vampires and Luisa.

 In these scenes, naked actresses do not appear near El Santo, and the only "sexual" behaviour is one scene in which Dracula rubs his hand and face against the breasts of the woman he intends turn into a vampire.
 In spite of this, it is believed that El Santo made a deal with the director René Cardona so that this work would not come to light, and only distributed Santo en el tesoro de Drácula.